YuriAtanasov/metallb/website/content/usage/_index.md

 [issue 1](https://github.com/metallb/metallb/issues/1) for more information.

+## IPv6 and dual stack services

+IPv6 and dual stack services are supported in L2 mode, and in BGP mode only via the experimental FRR mode.

+In order for MetalLB to allocate IPs to a dual stack service, there must be at least one address pool having both addresses of version v4 and v6.

+Note that in case of dual stack services, it is not possible to use `spec.loadBalancerIP` as it does not allow to request for multiple IPs.

+This problem will be solved by using a custom service annotation in one of the next releases.

 ## IP address sharing

 By default, Services do not share IP addresses.
 If you have a need to